hyejuryu/bci-eeg-robot-control/docs/setup/cyton-board-map-v0.1.md

 # Cyton Board Map v0.1

+## Document metadata

+- Created in: Session 09
+- Used in: Session 10

 ## 1. Purpose

 This document summarizes the basic connection map of the OpenBCI Cyton board before designing the first EEG montage.